 Key Stage 5

-Sixth Form Art study follows a traditional path.
-Emphasis is placed on the ability to draw well from life, in order to realise complex and extraordinary ideas.
+Sixth Form Art emphasises the ability to draw well from life, in order to realise complex and extraordinary ideas.
 Without well-developed skills in the formal elements fantastic ideas cannot come to fruition.

-Unit 1 Coursework: Unit 1 is intended to form the basis on which students develop their knowledge, skill and understanding in creating a rich visual language within the context of selected ideas.
+The A Level course has two parts.
+Unit 1, the Personal Project is intended to form the basis on which students develop their knowledge, skills and understanding in creating a rich visual language within the context of selected ideas.
 Ideas provide the starting point for art and design practice, forming an integral part of the creative process and lie at the heart of the assessment for Art A level.

-Students will be expected to build on and develop their recording skills and demonstrate skilful use of the formal elements.
+In Year 12 students will be expected to build on and develop their recording skills.
 In developing these skills students will experiment with a wide range of media and methods, learning how to transform and manipulate materials in order to reflect the different qualities of their observed forms and images.

-Unit 3 incorporates two elements; practical work and a personal study.
-Practical investigation and application forms the basis and foundation of this Unit.
+In the second students undertake their Personal Investigation; a body of practical work and a written personal study.
+Students consolidate their skills and must produce a coherent and complex body of work supported by a written document.
 Students will identify an area for study and will pursue their own creative and visual ideas in their chosen area of art, craft and design.
 Students will demonstrate the ability to resolve issues and ideas that emerge as an inevitable part of the process of creating art work.